Ada-C18/weather-report/ada-project-docs/wave-05.md

 - The event for changing a `<select>` element is not called `"click"`!
 You'll need to find the correct name for this event.
   - "html select change event" is a reasonable Internet search to start.
 - This feature requires you to research how do you get the _value_ of the `<select>` element.

+# List of elements
+- dropdown element
+- container for Sky